Types of Psoriasis (cont.)

 IN THIS ARTICLE

 Bright red, smooth (not scaly) patches are found in the folds of the skin.
-The most common areas are under the breasts, in the armpits, near the genitals, under the buttocks, or in abdominal folds.
+The most common areas are under the breasts, in the armpits, near the genitals, under or between the buttocks, or in abdominal folds.
 These irritated and inflamed areas are aggravated by the sweat and skin rubbing together in the folds.
 Yeast overgrowth may trigger the skin lesions of psoriasis.

-Inverse psoriasis.
+Picture of inverse psoriasis.
 Image courtesy of Hon Pak, MD.